 Composer, music educator, and multi-instrumentalist Josh Ring is currently a graduate student at the University of Iowa.
 Studying organ with Gregory Hand, Josh is a recipient of a Rahn and Frawley Organ Fellowship from the UI School of Music.
-He is the first place winner of the 2018 Fox Valley Young Organists Scholarship Competition, a national competition through the American Guild of Organists.
-He has performed in the Netherlands, Brazil, and across the US, and has performed in masterclasses with such international artists as Olivier Latry, Nathan Laube, Stefan Engels, and Wilma Jensen.
+He is the winner of the 2019 Organ Scholar Competition at Immanuel Lutheran Church of Evanston, IL and won first place in the 2018 Fox Valley Young Organists Scholarship Competition, a national competition through the American Guild of Organists.
+He has performed in the Netherlands, Brazil, and across the US, has been featured on the radio program Pipedreams, and has performed in masterclasses with such international artists as Olivier Latry, Nathan Laube, Craig Cramer, Stefan Engels, and Wilma Jensen.
 Serving as the organist at the Coralville United Methodist Church, he is also an active performer, accompanist, and educator in the Iowa City area.

 Josh’s own compositions and arrangements combine classical idioms with popular genres.
 His eclectic compositional style is due to his years of experience performing with orchestras, wind symphonies, jazz bands, jazz combos, rock bands, musical theater pits, show choir combos, and various choirs.
 He has performed extensively on organ, piano, synthesizer & keyboard, guitar, electric bass, tuba, and bass trombone.